 Once an individual decides on how they wish to utilise their Wasiyyah, be that 1% of their estate, 10% or the full one-third for example; the remainder must pass in fixed shares.
 These rules of distribution are set out in three ayaahs of the Quran in Surah An-Nisa (the fourth Surah) – ayahs 11, 12 and 176, along with a number of Ahadith and rulings from the Companions of the Messenger ﷺ.
 These rules have all been ordered and codified by the scholars of early Islam into a complete system of devolution of an estate.
 The rules are so comprehensive that every individual’s circumstances, no matter how seemingly complex, will be catered for.

-The Islamic rules of inheritance are perfectly balances and formed to take account of each family members, needs, rights and responsibilities.
+The Islamic rules of inheritance are perfectly balanced and formed to take account of each family members, needs, rights and responsibilities.

 Learning the rules of inheritance can seem a little daunting to the uninitiated.
 For those looking to learn more there are resources online, courses held by different organisations and you can also find videos prepared by me here teaching the rules from scratch.
 However, many will not have the time or inclination to learn such rules and for those who do not, we have also prepared an Islamic inheritance calculator App.